bcaliva21/factory_game/README.md

 # Factory Game

 > This repo is for a simple scroll timing game.
-> This is a mono repo built with vite
-> This repo is seperated into three micro services:
+> This is a mono repo built with vite and is seperated into three micro services:
+>
-  > Frontend -- React/Typescript/prisma
+>- Frontend -- React/Typescript/prisma
+>
-  > Backend -- Apollo/Graphql
+>- Backend -- Apollo/Graphql
+>
-  > Database -- Postgres/prisma
+>- Database -- Postgres/prisma
+>
 > To get it up and running you must build and run both FE/BE simultaneously

 ## Development